itechdom/itechdom-blog/content/md-blog/Knowledge/My Knowledge.md

     *   [Data structures](https://en.m.wikipedia.org/wiki/Data_structures "Data structures") – particular way of storing and organizing data in a computer so that it can be used efficiently.
     *   [Computer architecture](https://en.m.wikipedia.org/wiki/Computer_architecture "Computer architecture") – In computer science and engineering, computer architecture is the practical art of selecting and interconnecting hardware components to create computers that meet functional, performance and cost goals and the formal modeling of those systems.
         *   [VLSI design](https://en.m.wikipedia.org/wiki/Very-large-scale_integration "Very-large-scale integration") – process of creating integrated circuits by combining thousands of transistors into a single chip
-    *   [Computer communications (networks)](https://en.m.wikipedia.org/wiki/Computer_networking "Computer networking")<span style="font-family: inherit; font-size: inherit; font-style: inherit; font-variant: inherit; font-weight: inherit; line-height: inherit; background-color: initial;"> – collection of hardware components and computers interconnected by communication channels that allow sharing of resources and information</span>
+    *   [Computer communications (networks)](https://en.m.wikipedia.org/wiki/Computer_networking "Computer networking") – collection of hardware components and computers interconnected by communication channels that allow sharing of resources and information

     *   *   [Information theory](https://en.m.wikipedia.org/wiki/Information_theory "Information theory") – branch of applied mathematics and electrical engineering involving the quantification of information
         *   Internet – global system of interconnected computer networks that use the standard Internet protocol suite (often called TCP/IP, although not all applications use TCP) to serve billions of users worldwide.